Message from the Chair

 Dear Alumni & Friends,

-As we prepare for more active field research, your support is critical.
-Your gifts to the Anthropology Excellence Fund underwrite opportunities for our graduate and undergraduate students, and we have several funds dedicated to supporting student and faculty research, guest speakers, and student success.
+Your support is vital to our mission.
+Donor support to the Anthropology Excellence Fund underwrites research opportunities for our graduate and undergraduate students, and we have several funds dedicated to supporting research, guest speakers, and student success.
 If you are interested in supporting Anthropology at WSU, you’ll find several options at the “I Want to Give” link at left.
-If you have any questions about the department or a particular interest you’d like to support, please feel free to contact me at email@example.com or the CAS Development team at firstname.lastname@example.org.
+If you have any questions about the department, donations, or a particular interest you’d like to support generally, please feel free to contact me at firstname.lastname@example.org.

 Andrew Duff, Chair